 That’s it, you have successfully turned your Android smartphone into a Webcam.
 But wait, to use it in various software, you need to configure the new Android Webcam.
 It’s not hard, you just need to select the Droidcam camera in the Application settings.

 Configure Droidcam in Zoom.

 If you want to use Android Webcam in Zoom for video/web conferencing.
 Then yes, you can do that easily.
-Because the process of switching to mobile webcam is very simple.
+Because the process of switching to a mobile webcam is very simple.

 1. Click on the cogwheel icon in the Zoom Windows application.
-In Settings, click on the video from the list of options appear on left.
+In Settings, click on the video from the list of options that appear on left.